sinzlab/datajoint-link/docs/entity_states.md

 * Activated: The entity is in the process of being pulled/deleted to/from the local side.
 It is only present in the source side of the link.
 * Received: The entity is in the process of being pulled/deleted to/from the local side.
 It is present in both sides of the link.
 * Pulled: The entity has been copied from the source to the local side.
-* Tainted: The entity was marked by the source side as faulty indicating to the local side to delete it.
+* Tainted: The entity was flagged by the source side indicating to the local side to delete it.
-* Deprecated: The entity was marked as tainted by the source side and subsequently deleted by the local side.
+* Deprecated: The entity was flagged by the source side and subsequently deleted by the local side.

 ## Transitions
 The following state diagram shows the different states that entities can be in and how they can transition between these states: